EvickaStudio/KnowunityDownloader/README.md

 1. Click on the post you want to download
 2. Click Share and copy the URL.
+3. Or search on https://knowunity.de/knows and copy the URL.
-3. Run the application: `python main.py`.
+4. Run the application: `python main.py`.
-4. Enter the URL of the post.
+5. Enter the URL of the post.
-5. Select an output directory.
+6. Select an output directory.
-6. Click the "Download" button.
+7. Click the "Download" button.

 ## Features